Thoughts on Jeremiah 17:9

 Let me conclude by advising all men to look into their own hearts, which they will find to be “deceitful above all things and desperately wicked” [Jeremiah 17:9].1

 Those ignorant of the Bible often believe in the innate goodness of man—that man will naturally do what is right.
-However, experience regularly affirms the opposite: without a heart regenerated by the power of God, man will routinely do what is wrong.
+However, experience regularly confirms the opposite: without a heart regenerated by the power of God, man will routinely do what is wrong.
 Adams specifically rejected any notion of the innate goodness of man, especially when it came to government:

 To expect self-denial from men when they have a majority in their favor, and consequently power to gratify themselves, is to disbelieve all history and universal experience – it is to disbelieve revelation and the Word of God, which informs us “the heart is deceitful above all things and desperately wicked” [Jeremiah 17:9]. . . .
 There is no man so blind as not to see that to talk of founding a government upon a supposition that nations and great bodies of men left to themselves will practice a course of self-denial is either to babble like a newborn infant or to deceive like an unprincipled impostor.2